GiosueSardoInfirri/Sort-in-FPGA/UART/README.md

 ## Receiver
 Taking in input both the *Clock* and the input *bits*, the Receiver transmits the passed message into the FPGA bit per bit.
 To achieve this two compoments have been latched together.

 * **Sampler generator**: is a pulse generator that mimics the input clock and is used to sample the input data, bit per bit via a proper state machine.
-Both the pulse generator and the state machine are followed by a **delay line** which allows to sample each bit at their *best sampling point*, in between a rising and a falling arriving signal.
+Both the pulse generator and the state machine are followed by a **delay line** which allows to sample each bit at their *best sampling point*, in the midpoint of each arriving signal *bit*.

     ![](./simulations/img/bd_gen_rx.png)